Intimacy

 4. The Possibility of New Partnerships

 Having a sexual relationship with a new partner after the death of a spouse or divorce is a natural thing for older adults too.
 However, the risk of sexually transmitted infections (STIs) exists regardless of age.
-CDC reports show that STI infection rates among those 65 and older have roughly doubled over the past decade.
+Multiple epidemiological studies show that STI infection rates among those 65 and older are on an increasing trend.
 Condom use and regular testing are important at any age.
-(Books on elderly health are also a useful reference)
+Books on elderly health are also a useful reference.

 Summary